xcx-xtra/Cookbook_Manager/README.md

 - **Photoshoot Plan Improvements:** Does not yet consider multiple cover color themes per book.
 - **Database Persistence:** Uses a local SQLite database, which may not be suitable for web-based applications.

-For further enhancements, feel free to contribute or suggest features!